Last Updated: October 10, 2024

 National University

 National University’s MA in Gerontology is focused on providing conceptual and clinical knowledge to professionals with established careers who want to increase their proficiency in the field.
-The program’s coursework can be tailored to those already providing direct services to the eldery, or students interested in conducting research.
+The program’s coursework can be tailored to those already providing direct services to the elderly, or students interested in conducting research.

 Graduates with a master’s degree in gerontology from National University will be qualified to work with the following types of institutions: